solana-developers/solana-cookbook/docs/gaming/intro.md

 1. Give players NFTs for in game items or use them as characters.
 Check out [Nfts in games](./nfts-in-games)
 2. Use Sol or an SPL token for in-app purchases or micro-payments in the game.
 See [Monetization](./monetization) <br/>  and [Interact with tokens](./interact-with-tokens)
 3. Use the player's wallet to authenticate them in the game.
 [Sign message](../references/keypairs-and-wallets.html#how-to-sign-and-verify-messages-with-wallets)
-4. Run tournaments and pay out crypto rewards to our players.
+4. Run tournaments and pay out crypto rewards to your players.
 5. Develop the game entirely on-chain to reward your players in every step they take.
 Start with [Hello world](./hello-world)

 With all these benefits, Solana is quickly becoming the go-to platform for game developers.
 Get started today!